$97

 Use Modern States (free), Khan Academy, or YouTube.
 Most exams take 2-4 weeks of casual study.

-Find a test center
+Find a test center — or test from home

 Test day: 90 minutes